 Is Google Domains Free?

-No. Like all other registrars, Google Domains requires payment each year to maintain your domain name.
+No, Google Domains is not free.
+Like all other registrars, Google Domains requires payment each year to maintain your domain name and access all the Google Domains offers.
 You can acquire a free domain name from Bluehost if that’s what you’re after.

 Is Google Domains Still in Beta?